ministryofjustice/laa-apply-for-legal-aid/docs/puffing_billy_recording.md

 ## Stubbing
 While it is possible to record and playback requests, using puffing-billy, in a manner similar to vcr, stubbing a request is the preferred option.
 To add a stub you should add or extend helper methods in the `features/support/puffing_billy_helper.rb` and then call that in a cucumber step definition that will make the call you wish to stub.

+> [!NOTE]
+> We force binary encoding - `.force_encoding("BINARY")` - to ensure response JSON containing problematic characters suchs a braces - `(`, `)` - do not cause issues, as they have done in the past.
+This emulates what puffing-billy does when recording requests.

 ```ruby
 # features/support/puffing_billy_helper.rb
 def stub_my_call